Apollys/TheLibraryOfLife/think_like_a_monk.md

 >
 > They all refused.
 "It's not very nice."
 One pointed out that it was normal in her head, but completely different when she spoke it.
 >
-> Treat yourself witht he same love and respect you want to show to others.
+> Treat yourself with the same love and respect you want to show to others.
 >
 > [161]